 This isn’t the kind of thing that I was expecting to blog about: a moisturiser review.
 But it really grinds my gears how the beauty industry gets away with making claims that aren’t based on real scientific evidence.

 For years and years, I’ve been trying to find a moisturiser that works for me.
 I’ve lost count of how many moisturisers I’ve used in my lifetime, let alone over the last year.
 Which is made harder by the fact that I’m allergic to whatever it is they use to add scents and stuff to their products.
 This obviously drastically reduces the range of products I can choose from.
 So if a product is really overplaying its scientific credentials, it better add up.
 But they never do.

 Thus, this post will be reviewing the La Roche-Posay moisturiser, Effaclar Duo (+).
 A product and company that really likes to brag about its scientific-based claims.

 Why Am I Reviewing A Moisturiser?

-I have two anxiety disorders, social anxiety disorder and agoraphobia, and if you’ve read some of my previous posts (The Weirdness Of My Anxiety Disorders for example), you’ll be aware of some of the problems they cause me.
+I have two anxiety disorders, social anxiety disorder and agoraphobia, and if you’ve read some of my previous posts (The Weird Behaviour Of My Anxiety Disorders for example), you’ll be aware of some of the problems they cause me.
 Like how my anxiety is affected by my appearance.